IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - **Issue 12**: Given that the IUA Resource Server is grouped with some other IHE-defined actor, and that actor has audit logging requirements, IUA does not need to give a defined audit event for success.
 IUA does require adding an AuditEvent.entity to the AuditEvent defined in the other profile.
 IHE requests comments on a need to define in IUA an AuditEvent specific to a Resource Server that is enforcing a DENY.
 This AuditEvent would be used when the Resource Server prevented the transaction from reaching the grouped Profile/Actor (e.g. MHD Document Responder).
 This AuditEvent would cover reasons for DENY that are not specific to the content of the grouped transaction, e.g., reasons such as: Missing Token, Token validation failure, Token expiration, Scope mismatch, IUA required attributes missing, etc. The expectation is that we can leverage some codes from OAuth.

-- **Issue 13**: IUA does not utilize SMART-on-FHIR as base-standard, but refers to OAuth2.1 and FHIR directly.
-IUA and SMART-on-FHIR do have a (partial) overlap in the supported use-cases.
+- **Issue 13**: The SMART-on-FHIR standard is gaining world-wide adoption and increases in importance.
+IUA does not utilize SMART-on-FHIR as base-standard, but refers to OAuth2.1 and FHIR directly.
+It is recognized that IUA and SMART-on-FHIR do have a (partial) overlap in the supported use-cases.
 IHE requests comments on IUA and SMART-on-FHIR flow harmonization.

 # Closed Issues